PingHGao/FRNet/README.md

 # FRNet
-Minimal code for evaluating models in Frame Recurrent Network for Event-based Video Reconstruction
+Minimal code for evaluating models in Frame Recurrent Network for Event-based Video Reconstruction.

+**This work will be done by July 2023.**